KHGr/KHGr.github.io/index.md

+:title: C.'s favorite character
-A website for my favourite character is currently being built here!
+# A website for my favourite character is currently being built here!

+this to describe sth.